Saltburn-by-the-Sea

-The development of Middlesbrough and Saltburn was driven by the discovery of ironstone in the Cleveland Hills and the building of two railways to transport the minerals.
+The development of Saltburn was driven by the discovery of ironstone in the Cleveland Hills and building of railways to transport the minerals.

+Demographics

+In 1961, the parish had a population of 5,708.
+The town itself had a population of 5,958 in 2011.

 History

+Saltburn was formerly in the parish of Brotton, however, after 1894 Saltburn by the Sea became a separate civil parish, being formed from the part of Marske parish in Saltburn by the Sea Urban District.
+Saltburn by the Sea Urban District was also formed in 1894.

+On 1 April 1932, the urban district was abolished to form Saltburn and Marske By the Sea Urban District.
+The original civil parish was also abolished on 1 April 1974 to form "Saltburn and Marske by the Sea".

 Old Saltburn

+The name Saltburn derives from the Old English saltburna meaning 'salt stream'.

 Old Saltburn is the original settlement, located in the Saltburn Gill.
 Records are scarce on its origins, but it was a centre for smugglers, and publican John Andrew is referred to as 'king of smugglers'.

 In 1856, the hamlet consisted of the Ship Inn and a row of houses, occupied by farmers and fishermen.

 In the mid-18th century, authors Laurence Sterne and John Hall-Stevenson enjoyed racing chariots on the sands at Saltburn.